librenms/librenmsv2/docs/Developing/Developing.md

 #### API Controller
 * The API controllers reside in _/app/Api/Controllers_.
-* Routes are defined in the same file as the web interface _/app/Http/routes.php_.
+* Routes are defined in the same file as the web interface _/routes/api.php_.
 TODO
 * The API uses [Dingo](https://github.com/dingo/api/wiki) to service the API requests.
-* The API use [Fractal Transformers](http://fractal.thephpleague.com/transformers/) to format the responses.
+* The API uses [Fractal Transformers](http://fractal.thephpleague.com/transformers/) to format the responses.
 This does not apply to internal requests.

 #### Web Controller
 * The web controllers reside in _/app/Http/Controllers_.
-* Routes are defined in the _/app/Http/routes.php_ file.
+* Routes are defined in the _/routes/web.php_ file.
 * The connects to the API for all data requests, do not access the Models or Database from the Web Controller.

 ### Blade Templating Engine